The Dirichlet heat kernel in inner uniform domains: local results, compact domains and non-symmetric forms: Harnack inequalities

 \subsection{Harmonic profiles}

-The main idea developed in \cite{GyryaSC} in the context of strictly local symmetric Dirichlet forms is that the Dirichlet heat kernel in a domain $U$ can be estimated in terms of the harmonic profile $h_U$.
-In this section we recall (and extend) the notion of harmonic profiles and gather some of their key properties.
+The main idea developed in \cite{GyryaSC} in the context of strongly local symmetric Dirichlet forms is that the Dirichlet heat kernel in a domain $U$ can be estimated in terms of the harmonic profile $h_U$.
+In this section we extend the notion of harmonic profiles and gather some of their key properties.

 \begin{definition} For an open subset $U \subset X$ and under {\em Assumption A}, consider the bilinear form $\e^D_U$

 where the domain $D(\e^D_U) = \F^0(U)$ is the closure of the space $\F_{\mbox{\em c}}(U)$ in the norm $(\e^{\mbox{\em s}}(f,f) + \Vert f \Vert_2)^{\frac{1}{2}}$. \end{definition} Under Assumption A, the form $(\e^D_U,D(\e^D_U))$ is closed, bounded below, local and regular.